Smith & Wesson Model 619 & 620

-The Smith & Wesson models 619 and 620 are seven-shot revolvers introduced by the Smith & Wesson company in 2005.
+The Smith & Wesson models 619 and 620 are seven-shot revolvers chambered for the .357 Magnum cartridge introduced by the Smith & Wesson company in 2005.
 The 619 has fixed rear sights while the 620 comes with adjustable rear sights and a different handgrip.

 These revolvers are often mistaken for members of the 686 family.
 In actuality, they are descendants of the model 65 and model 66.
 The 65 and 66 models were discontinued, and the 619 and 620 filled their place as the next generation.
 They were updated to current Smith & Wesson standards with the addition of a key-lock safety as well as seven-round cylinders.
 The K-Frame of the 65 and 66 was replaced with the newer, reinforced L-Frame.

 620 vs 686P

-These handguns share many common traits but are easily distinguished by key differences.
-Both models are based on the Smith & Wesson L-Frame and are available in 4" barrels with 7 shot capacity.
-The 686 features a full-underlug barrel made of one piece whereas the 620 sports a half-lug and two piece barrel.
-The 620 weighs in at 37.9oz, slightly lighter than the 686's 38oz.
-The lighter model also shaves 1/8" off of the 686's 9" overall length.
+Both the 620 and the 686 are based on the Smith & Wesson L-Frame.
+The most obvious distinction is that the 620 has a half-lug, two-piece barrel while the 686 features a full-underlug one-piece barrel.

+Both are available in four inch barrels with seven shot capacity.

+Weights and lengths of these models are almost identical, with the 620 weighing 37.9 oz, to the 686's 38 oz, and the 620 being 91/2" long, to the 686’s 95/8".